OST Actions

 are exempt from this restriction, meaning any arbitrary ligand can be assessed.

-options, this is a dictionary with three keys:
+Without additional options, the JSON ouput is a dictionary with four keys:

 * "model_ligands": A list of ligands in the model.
 If ligands were provided